OffchainLabs/community-helm-charts/charts/nitro/README.md

 `ws.expose-all` | expose private api via websocket | None
 `ws.origins` | strings                                                                              Origins from which to accept websockets requests | None
 `ws.port` | int                                                                                     WS-RPC server listening port | `8548`
+`ws.rpcprefix` | string                                                                             WS path path prefix on which JSON-RPC is served.
+Use '/' to serve on all paths | None

 ## Notes